andrej-kutny/nhl26-line-combos/docs/DEVELOPMENT.md

 # Development Guide

-This guide covers setting up the development environment and running tests..
+This guide covers setting up the development environment, running the API, and executing tests.

 ## Prerequisites

-- Python 3.10+
+- Python 3.11+ (recommended; Clingo wheels can be fragile on very new Python versions)
 - pip
 - Git